samplchallenges/SAMPL7/physical_property/permeability/permeability_challenge_instructions.md

 - Fill one [`submission_template/permeability_prediction_template.csv`](submission_template/permeability_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.

 - Your logPapp predictions do NOT have to use the challenge provided molecules in the `SAMPL7_molecule_ID_and_SMILES.csv` file.
-If you use a microstate other than the challenge provided microstate, please fill out the `Molecule ID/IDs considered (no commas)` section using a molecule ID in the form of `SMXX_ext001` (number can vary).
-In the `METHOD DESCRIPTION SECTION` in the submission file, please list the molecule ID and the SMILES string of the microstate that was used.
+If you used the permeability challenge provided molecule (as found in the `SAMPL7_molecule_ID_and_SMILES.csv` file) then please fill out the `Molecule ID/IDs considered (no commas)` section using a molecule ID in the form `SMXX`.
+If you used a microstate that was provided in the pKa challenge please use that name in the `Molecule ID/IDs considered (no commas)` section (e.g. SM26_micro000, SM26_micro001, etc.).
+If you used a microstate NOT provided in any of the current SAMPL challenges you must use the form `SMXX_extraXXX` (where XXX can be any number).

-- If multiple microstates are used, please report the order of population in the aqueous phase in descending order.
-See further below for more info regarding predictions using multiple microstates.
+- If you have evaluated additional microstates that are not found in the SAMPL challenge then the molecule ID used in the `Molecule ID/IDs considered (no commas)` section needs to be in the format: `SMXX_extXXX` (number can vary).
+If multiple microstates are used, please report the order of population in the aqueous phase in descending order.
+Please list your chosen molecule ID, microstate populations and SMILES strings in the `METHOD DESCRIPTION SECTION` in your submission file.

 - You may report only 1 log<sub>*P*<sub>*app*</sub></sub> value per molecule per method.